andreaskaempf/adventofcode/2024/README.md

   Part 2, find the coordinates of the first obstacle that make it impossible to reach the location.
 Implemented Djikstra algorithm in Rust, works very well.

+* **Day 19** (Go): Given a list of short patterns of letters ("stripes on a towel"), check a series of long patterns ("designs") to see if they can be composed of any combination of the short patterns.
+For Part 1, determine how many of the designs can be made up of patterns.
+For Part 2, how many combinations in total.
+Did this with simple recursion, cycling through patterns that match head of a string, then doing same for the tail.
+For the problem input, had to add memoization of sub-designs already encountered as was taking too long.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)